annaserba/anna-serba/src/pages/blog/event-loop-javascript.md

 thumb_image: images/unique-eucalyptus.png
 excerpt: What is the JavaScript Event Loop?
 ---
-To understand how JavaScript runs in the browser, and to create web apps that run smoothly and quickly, it is important to understand the event loop.

 JavaScript as a programming language is single threaded, asynchronous, and non-blocking.